pokt-network/pocket/ibc/docs/README.md

 - [Components](#components)
   - [ICS-24 Host Requirements](#ics-24-host-requirements)

+## Definitions

+### "host"

+An IBC host refers to the node (host machine) that is running the IBC module.
+Relayers will interact with the hosts on each chain in order to call any IBC related functions.
+The IBC host is responsible for storing and interfacing with the IBC state and handling any IBC related transactions.

+### "light client"

+An IBC light client refers to a consensus state verification algorithm.
+This is different from the traditional meaning of the term.
+An IBC light client will be only used for state verification and will lack many of the other features commonly found in traditional light clients.

 ## Overview

 ![IBC High Level](./high-level-ibc.png)

 Inter-Blockchain Communication (IBC) is a protocol that enables trustless communication between two chains.
 It allows these chains to interact by relaying IBC packets.
 The process involves two IBC-enabled chains, referred to as **chain A** and **chain B**, each running a light client for the other chain on their network.

-_**NOTE**_: The term "light client" in regards to IBC refers to a consensus state verification algorithm.
-This is different from the traditional meaning of the term.
-An IBC light client will be only used for state verification and will lack many of the other features commonly found in traditional light clients.

 To transfer native tokens from **chain A** to **chain B**, certain prerequisites must be met.
 First, a connection between the two chains must be established.
 Then, a channel and port need to be opened on this connection.
 Additionally, a light client for the opposing chain should be set up on both ends of the connection.
 Finally, a relayer is required to facilitate the actual transfer of the packet.